 As I said goodbye and clicked the "Leave" button to close my Teams video call, my head dropped into my hands.
 Redundancy had knocked on my door.
 Again.

-For the second time in five years, I was being waved unceremoniously towards the Way Out.
+For the second time in five years, I was being waved unceremoniously toward the Way Out.
 My role was surplus to requirements.
 However, in this most inglorious and unsettled of years, the news was not entirely unexpected.

 As well as its devastating impact on human life, COVID-19 has wreaked havoc on the global economy.
-As companies strive to survive, many workers are losing their jobs.
+As companies strive to survive, many workers on furlough are losing their jobs.
 Now I had lost mine, too.

 It was a bitter pill to swallow.
 The only solace that I could take, if "solace" is the right word, was that I was not alone.

-Redundancy Is Not the Only Fear
+Furlough Ending Is Not the Only Fear

 Many millions of us worldwide have had our jobs affected by the pandemic, but we've each been uniquely affected by it.
 We are, if you like, different ships sailing on the same choppy ocean.

-There are those who’ve suffered redundancy, or been furloughed, and those who are streamlining their businesses.
+There are those who've suffered layoff or been furloughed, and those who are streamlining their businesses.
 There are the self-employed, unsure where their next commission will come from.
 And the key workers, who risk their health to keep the rest of us in good shape.
 The list goes on.

 The one thing that we all have in common is that we've all had to make adjustments.
 The fear, confusion, and countless other emotions of a life thrown into limbo can be a potent mix.

-Recovering From Redundancy
+Recovering From Furlough

-This “bit in the middle,” the period of adjustment from the old to the new, is what change consultant William Bridges called the “Neutral Zone.”
+This "bit in the middle," the period of adjustment from the old to the new, is what change expert William Bridges called the "Neutral Zone."
 It can be an uncomfortable time – unproductive and directionless, even.
-And in these volatile and uncertain times, it’s natural to feel a twinge of despair.
+And in these volatile and uncertain times, it's natural to feel a twinge of despair.